null

 See our swaddling information section for swaddling instructions, FAQ and our easy-wraps category for instant swaddling.

 Ignore your baby's protests while you are swaddling.
 Often babies are over-tired by the time you are wrapping them, rather than that they don't like being swaddled.
+Once your baby shows sign of rolling, it's time to stop swaddling and transition your baby to a sleeping bag.

 Side/stomach position